 11. A mobile-friendly experience

 But beware of mirroring desktop landing pages for a phone environment.
-As experts point out, trying to fill out a form via your cell phone can be a nightmare.
-For mobile landing pages, it’s best to ask for as little information, at least in the first step, as you can.
+The truth is, trying to fill out a form via your cell phone can be a nightmare.
+For mobile landing pages, it’s best to ask for as little information (at least in the first step) as you can.

 12. A consistent testing practice

 Though the above tips can help you improve both landing page conversions and optimization, your audience may surprise you.
 That’s why you should continuously be testing your landing page elements like: